libmcu/cbor/README.md

 * The maximum item length is `size_t` because the interface return type is `size_t`.
 The argument's value in the specification can go up to `uint64_t` though
 * A negative integer ranges down to -2^63-1 other than -2^64 in the specification
+* Sorting of encoded map keys is not implemented
 * Tag item is not implemented yet
 * Float and simple value for encoder are not implemented yet